-Chiropractors use a range of techniques to reduce pain, improve function and increase mobility, including hands-on manipulation of the spine.
+Chiropractors use a range of techniques to reduce pain, improve function and increase mobility, including hands-on adjustments of the spine.
 As well as manual treatment, chiropractors are able to offer a package of care which includes advice on self-help, therapeutic exercises and lifestyle changes.

 Although chiropractors are best known for treating back and neck pain, which they do very well, patients also consult chiropractors regarding a range of other, related conditions.